JuliyaShi/EmployeeDashboard/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Run `npm list -g json-server` for a json-server.
-Navigate to `http://localhost:8000/`.
+Run `json-server --watch db.json` for a json-server.
+Navigate to `http://localhost3000/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding